Dragneel7/save-the-clash/README.md

-# do you know the way
+# Save the Clash

 [Documentation Link](https://github.com/yashagrawal3/save-the-clash/blob/master/DOCUMENTATION.pdf)

 This app was created as a part of the online round of Microsoft Code.Fun.Do 2018

 Sight is the by far the most essential of all the sensory abilities.
 But some less fortunate are not able perviece the joy of sight which leads them to a disarray of uncertainity and unpredictability.
-Our app **Do You Know The Way** aims to reduce this gap between the blind via the use of current technology.
+Our app **Save the Clash** aims to reduce this gap between the blind via the use of current technology.

 We use 2 State of the art Convoluation Nueral Networks ( YOLO and MONODEPTH ) and tackle this problem with a new approach.
 The app works by sending the images captured from the smartphone of the user to a MiddleMan pc which then transfers the image to the a server with GPU support.
 The Speed of processing can vary from machine to machine speeding from 2frames/s to even 1frame/10s for slow CPU computations.
 The appraoch gave a proficient result of 1frame/2sec on our sytem using GM107GL [Quadro K620] GPU.